 More than Muscle Deep

 There were other things happening in me, hard to measure but noticeable nonetheless.

 "I always try to be a positive person but when you don't feel good about yourself and you're not giving your body what it needs to feel good, that's going to come out somehow, you're going to reflect that on to other people."

 Managing stress with food is common.
 So common you might do it regularly and never even know it.
 Until I started tracking my macros I hadn’t considered what role food was playing in my life.

 “I didn't even realize it until I started this and realized that wasn't an option if I was going to be successful with this.”

 Food had been suppressing my stress, not solving it.
 By unlocking the link between stress and food, I could actually work it out.

 The big one for me was just saying to myself that it's okay to feel these emotions and you don't have to eat them away.
 It's okay to be stressed.
 It's okay to be upset and emotional.
 It's okay to be tired.
 It's okay to give yourself that allowance.

 “The stress goes away quicker and things subside quicker than if I used a crutch like eating to get through it and then at the end feeling worse."

-“You suffer the next day for it too because then you don't feel as well and you probably didn't lose weight or your workouts are harder, it's still a snowball effect instead of just dealing with it in the moment to get through it.”
+“You suffer the next day for it too because then you don't feel as well and you probably didn't lose weight or your workouts are harder, it's still a snowball effect instead of just dealing with it at the moment to get through it.”

 How a Habit Grows

 By accepting stress and learning how to maneuver away from it, I found new opportunities.

 “Sometimes I would go exercise or go for a walk when I really wanted to eat and let myself feel those emotions and be stressed out and be emotional, that's okay.
 You don't have to eat them away and then feel worse after.”